buhrmi/inertiax/CONTRIBUTING.md

 ## Adding Tests

-If you are fixing a bug, adding a feature, or improving existing functionality, please verify that your changes work across all adapters, not just one.
+If you are fixing a bug, adding a feature, or improving existing functionality, please verify behavior in the Svelte test app.

 ### 1. Add Frontend Pages

-Create the same frontend page in each test application:
+Create the frontend page in the Svelte test application:

 ```
-packages/react/test-app/Pages/YourFeature.jsx
 packages/svelte/test-app/Pages/YourFeature.svelte
-packages/vue3/test-app/Pages/YourFeature.vue
 ```

-Each page should provide the same behavior and functionality.

 ### 2. Add Backend Routes (If Needed)